The Best Markets in Sydney: the 2024 Guide

 Which market is the best for home wares?

-Most of the non-food focused markets have a good range of gift and homeware.
-Kirribilli is a good choice, and Paddington also has a good range.
+Most of the non-food focused markets sell gift and homeware.
+Kirribilli has lots of variety, and Paddington also has loads of interesting artisan products.

 Which markets in Sydney are the most environmentally friendly?

-There are a couple of markets that are now touting their plastic-free status including the Flour Mill market in Summer Hills, The Neighbourhood Market on top of the Paramount Hotel in Surry Hills and the Darlinghurst Market at Taylor Square.
-Sydney Vegan Market also offer environmentally sensitive products.
+There are a couple of markets now touting their plastic-free status including the Flour Mill market in Summer Hill, The Neighbourhood Market on top of the Paramount Hotel in Surry Hills and the Darlinghurst Market at Taylor Square.
+Sydney Vegan Market also offers environmentally sensitive products.

 Have questions about things to see and do in Sydney?